-Geography is taught in three annual modules from year 1 - 5 and two modules in Year 6.
+Geography is taught in three annual modules from years 1 to 5 and two modules in Year 6.

 Why is the teaching of geography important for primary schools?